vuvictor1/Double-Pinball/README.md

-Program that animates two pinballs ricocheting off the 4 walls.
-Featured with random direction generator, location tracker and control buttons.
+Program animating two balls that ricochet off the 4 walls.
+Featured with random direction generation, collision detection, location trackers and control buttons.
 Requires user input for speed.
 Ball colors are changed upon collision detection.
 Program written in C#.
 Runs using a bash script file.

 ***Run Instructions***
 ```